gasampaiosouza/AI-color-background/readme.md

 ### Examples

-Let's make a simple example using both light and darken colors.
+Let's make a simple example using both light and dark colors.

 ```javascript
 // a black color, we expect the bg result to be white